 Workbook includes reviewing the legal forms that the practice can take, minimum start-up requirements and costs, identifying marketing strategies and contacts to build a referral base, beginning billing set-ups, and ideas to sustain your practice once it is up and running.
 It is newly revised to include all HIPAA documentation.
-This 72 page work book is a comprehensive in depth guide with sample forms, letter and extensive on and offline resources.
+This 90-page workbook is a comprehensive in-depth guide with sample forms, letter and extensive on and offline resources.

 1. Step One – Identify a Need Your Practice Can Meet …pg.8